genesis-community/concourse-genesis-kit/MANUAL.md

   - `web_vm_extension` - The name of the vm-extension that must be externally defined.
 Defaults to `concourse-loadbalancer`.

+# Using an External Database

+The `external-db` feature will cause the kit to not deploy the local database VM, and will expose parameters for hooking up the web node to an externally deployed PostgreSQL database.
+Normally, the `locker` API would be located on the database VM, but if this feature is provided, it will be moved to the web VM.
+The following parameters are provided by this feature:

+- `external_db_host` - The hostname of the database to connect to.
+Required.
+- `external_db_port` - The port that the database is listening on.
+Defaults to `5432`.
+- `external_db_name` - The name of the database to connect to.
+Defaults to `atc`.
+- `external_db_sslmode` - The sslmode parameter to connect to the database with.
+   Defaults to `verify-ca`.

+If you are using the default SSL mode for this feature, then you may need to explicitly define the CA cert to verify the database certificate against, instead of relying on the system certificate pool.
+To provide this CA certificate, define the `external-db-ca` feature in addition to the `external-db` feature, and then define the following parameter:

+- `external_db_ca` - The CA certificate to validate the DB TLS connection against.

 # Setting Up Vault Integration For Pipelines

 The ATC can be configured to pull credentials for pipeline configurations using